Sukkah: Associated activities

 The halakha requires eating and traditionally sleeping in the sukkah.
 However, Jews are not expected to remain in the sukkah if they would be very uncomfortable there.
 For this reason, Jews living at northern latitudes will generally not sleep in the sukkah due to the low temperatures of autumn nights.
 Some Jews in these locales will spend some time in the sukkah eating and relaxing but go indoors to sleep.

 When rain falls on the sukkah, one is not required to stay inside.
 The Mishna in Sukkah 28b compares rain falling on a sukkah to a master who receives a drink from his servant and then throws it back in the servant's face.
 The analogy is that through the rainfall, God is showing displeasure with the performance of the mitzvah by not allowing the Jews to fulfill their obligation of sitting in the sukkah.

 In Israel and other temperate climates (such as Florida, Australia, Texas, and Southern California), observant Jews will often conduct all their eating, studying, and sleeping activities in the sukkah.
 Many Jews will not eat or drink anything outside the sukkah.
 Others will drink or eat fruit outside the sukkah.

-In Israel, it is common practice for hotels, restaurants, snack shops, and outdoor tourist attractions (such as zoos) to provide a Kosher sukkah for customers to dine in.
+In Israel, it is a common practice for hotels, restaurants, snack shops, and outdoor tourist attractions (such as zoos) to provide a Kosher sukkah for customers to dine in.

 All Lubavitcher Hasidim and some Belzer Hasidim (especially outside Israel) do not sleep in the sukkah due to its intrinsic holiness.
-Though the halakha doesn't obligate one to eat or sleep in the sukkah if it is raining, Lubavitcher Hasidim will still eat there.
+Though the halakha does not obligate one to eat or sleep in the sukkah if it is raining, Lubavitcher Hasidim will still eat there.

 A popular social activity which involves people visiting each other's Sukkot has become known as "Sukkah hopping".
 Food is laid out so that participants will be able to recite the various required blessings.